brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## Sept 2, 2015 (meeting)
+- Major code overhaul and re-structuring.
+Today's commit provides a BLANK scaffolding for future work (some of which will simply be ported over to the new structure, and some of which will have to be implemented anew.)
+Also set up a new (more structured) work flow which eliminates our bifurcating tendencies.

 ## August 25, 2015 (MIKE)
 - Continued TDD on add and remove class methods involving 2 classes.
 - Added all Tech and Skill Classes to GameClasses.js.